carlospsikick/timescale-cdc/readme.md

 **📦 Kafka (kafka)**
 - https://kafka.apache.org/
 - KRaft mode (no Zookeeper)
-- Acts as the message broker for event topics like cdc.cdc_view_customers
+- Acts as the message broker for the CDC events.
+- Topic `cdc-event_log` will receive all the CDC records
+- Topic `cdc-event_log_customers` will receive changes from the `customers` table

 **🔌 Kafka Connect (kafka-connect)**
 - https://kafka.apache.org/documentation.html#connect